ivangfr/springboot-testing-mysql/README.md

   docker compose up -d
   ```

-- Wait for `MySQL` Docker container to be up and running.
+- Wait for the `MySQL` Docker container to be up and running.
 To check it, run:
   ```
   docker ps -a
   ```